OpenLI-NZ/openli/README.md

 * libmicrohttpd -- Debian / Ubuntu users can install the libmicrohttpd-dev package.
 Required for the provisioner.

-* libjson-c -- Debian/Ubuntu users can install the libjson-c-dev package.
+* libjson-c -- Debian / Ubuntu users can install the libjson-c-dev package.
   Required for the provisioner.

+* libssl -- Debian / Ubuntu users can install the libssl-dev package.
+  Required for all components.

+* libsqlcipher -- Debian / Ubuntu users can install the libsqlcipher-dev package.
+Required for the provisioner.

+* librabbitmq -- Debian / Ubuntu users can install the librabbitmq-dev package.
+Required for the collector and mediator.

 * libtcmalloc -- Debian / Ubuntu users can install the libgoogle-perftools-dev package.
 Optional, but highly recommended for performance reasons.